 - progestin only pills, also known as the “mini-pill” (norethindrone, Micronor, Nor-QD, Errin, Heather, Camilla)

 Generally, ibuprofen is the most effective for cramping pain.
 Doses up to 800 milligrams three times a day (four of the over-the-counter 200 milligram-strength tablets) may be taken if needed although you should find that you need less over the first week.
 Regular and Extra-strength Tylenol (or equivalent acetaminophen) may be used per the package instructions.

-If you’ve had a C-section you will be sent home with a prescription for narcotic tablets, such as Norco.
+If you’ve had a C-section you will be sent home with a prescription for oxycodone tablets.
 Use these to supplement the ibuprofen if you’re not finding adequate relief.
 You should let us know if these suggestions are not diminishing most of the pain.

 Postpartum Blues and Depression